 ARTICLE 14.
 REGULATORY

-In the event of any MPSC order or regulation, either party perceives, in its sole discretion, that such order or regulation materially alters the benefit of this Agreement, either party may immediately terminate this Agreement, subject to Section 6.2(e) of the Asset Agreement.
+In the event of any MPSC order or regulation that either Party perceives, in its sole discretion, materially alters the benefit of this Agreement, either Party may immediately terminate this Agreement, subject to Section 6.2(e) of the Asset Agreement.

 ARTICLE 15.
 TERM